eyereasoner/eye/learning/EYE-learning.md

 3.  **Synthesize the Program:** Use a prompt to instruct the LLM to generate the single Python program that produces the answer, reason, and check.
 4.  **Execute and Validate:** Run the generated program.
 Confirm that the outputs are correct and that the self-verification harness passes.
 The repository's `./test` command automates this for all examples.
 5.  **Iterate and Harden:** As your data and logic evolve, simply re-run the synthesis step to create an updated, validated artifact.
-6.  **(Optional) Integrate with EYE:** For complex reasoning at scale, modify the program to call the native EYE engine for its core logic while retaining the LLM-generated harness for orchestration and verification.

 -----